Pedal Pain-Free: How to Prevent Common Cycling Injuries

 What causes hand numbness while cycling?

-Hand numbness is usually caused by prolonged pressure on the nerves in your palm.
-It can be prevented by using padded gloves, switching hand positions, and adjusting handlebar angle or height.
+Hand numbness is usually caused by prolonged pressure on nerves in your palm or wrist.
+It can often be reduced with padded gloves, switching hand positions, improving bar tape, and keeping wrists neutral.

 How do I know if my bike fit is causing pain?